dackst/nayuta/readme.md

 ---
 ## Introduction

-I wasn't happy with the [existing Nayuta no Kiseki English fantranslation](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=73), so I used their [publicly available tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) to make my own edit.
+I wasn't happy with the English in the [existing Nayuta no Kiseki fantranslation](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=73), so I used their [publicly available tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) to make my own edit.

 Initially I only wanted to only fix various inconsistencies, nonsensical lines, and the awkward direct-from-Japanese punctuation and formatting.
 Since I can read zero Japanese, I started out by using Google Translate and Linguee for help on trying to gauge what the more confusing parts were even trying to say, and editing the rest of the English myself.